tensorflow/docs/site/en/r1/guide/extend/bindings.md

 being added.
 In C++ the "directory" part of the name is stored in an explicit `Scope` object.
 The `NewSubScope()` method appends to that part of the name and returns a new `Scope`.
-The last component of the name is set using the `WithOpName()` method, and like Python defaults to the name of the type of op being added. `Scope` objects are explicitly passed around to specify the name of the context.
+The last component of the name is set using the `WithOpName()` method, and like Python, defaults to the name of the type of op being added. `Scope` objects are explicitly passed around to specify the name of the context.